Parallelizing Tool Execution and LLM Generation for Low-Latency Agent Serving: Introduction

+Existing LLM-serving and agentic-serving systems are tool-unaware and therefore do not address the above challenges.
+General LLM serving systems are organized around token-level serving efficiency and schedule ready LLM requests as the primary workload~\cite{kwon2023efficient, agrawal2024sarathiserve, duan2024muxserve, qiao2024conserve}.
+Agentic-serving systems add session-aware mechanisms, but still treat a tool call as an external waiting interval between two LLM requests~\cite{abhyankar2024infercept, wang2025augserve, pan2025kvflow, xie2025strata, li2025throughput}.
+As a result, \v2{these systems cannot jointly optimize tool execution and LLM generation.} Because tool execution sits outside their scheduling loop, they leave tool time exposed on the task critical path; because they lack visibility into tool returns, they cannot pace sessions before they re-enter the LLM engine.
+Even if another mechanism shortens tool latency, the saved time can reappear as bursty LLM arrivals that push the GPU away from its latency-efficient region.

+To address these challenges, we propose \textbf{P}attern-\textbf{A}ware \textbf{S}peculative \textbf{T}ool \textbf{E}xecution (\textbf{\sys}), a coordinated tool--LLM parallelization system for agent serving. \sys exploits recurring agent patterns to move concrete tool execution earlier in physical time, while preserving the agent's semantically sequential execution.
+Instead of treating the LLM engine and tool executor as independent components, \sys places a control plane across both phases: it speculates on likely future tool calls, isolates speculative results until they are confirmed by the LLM, and controls when completed sessions re-enter the LLM engine.

+\sys consists of three core components: the Pattern Analyzer, the Tool Speculation Scheduler, and the LLM--Tool Co-Scheduler.
+The Pattern Analyzer mines recurring control flow and implicit data flow from prior agent traces, then instantiates concrete future tool invocations from live session state.
+The Tool Speculation Scheduler coordinates authoritative and speculative invocations.
+It admits speculative work when it is likely to hide exposed tool time, isolates speculative results until confirmation, and preserves priority for authoritative tool calls.
+The LLM--Tool Co-Scheduler paces returning sessions to keep the LLM engine away from both under-utilization and overload.
+Together, these components turn predictable tool waits into effective overlap with LLM generation, yielding task-level end-to-end speedup without changing agent semantics.

-{\bf Experimental methodology and artifact availability} Our evaluation demonstrates that \sys{} effectively improves the end-to-end latency of LLM agents.
-Compared to state-of-the-art baselines, \sys{} reduces the average task completion time by 48.5\% and accelerates average tool execution by 1.8$\times$. \sys will be open-sourced after review.
+We implement \sys as a full-stack system spanning agent applications and the vLLM serving stack, covering both tool-side execution and LLM-side scheduling.
+Our evaluation demonstrates that compared to state-of-the-art baselines, \sys reduces the average task completion time by 43.5\% and speeds up average tool execution by 1.8$\times$.

 The main contributions of this paper are as follows: